ckeditor/ckeditor5/packages/ckeditor5-typing/docs/features/text-transformation.md

 You can read more about the format of transformation rules in {@link module:typing/texttransformation~TextTransformationDescription}.

 You can test the custom rules defined above in the demo.
-Try the emojis and see the editor automatically capitalize words after a full stop, a quotation mark, and an exclamation mark.
+Try typing `:)` or `:+1:` and see how the text gets transformed into emojis.
+You can also write some sentences to test how the editor capitalizes words after a period, a quotation mark, or an exclamation mark.

 {@snippet features/text-transformation-extended}